Participating in yet another strategic round, crypto exchange Binance has invested in Chinese media firm Mars Finance.

 As per the report, investors in the startup included Singapore-based Matrixport, launched recently by former CEO of Bitmain, and Beijing-based venture capital (VC) firm Ceyuan Ventures.

 Following the news, Binance CEO Changpeng Zhao tweeted to confirm the news, expressing the company’s willingness to support the industry.
+He also said:

-Mars Finance backed by 3 Chinese crypto exchanges
+Mars Finance Backed by 3 Chinese Crypto Exchanges

 While China remains negative to cryptocurrencies like Bitcoin, the People’s Bank of China is reportedly getting ready to launch its own national cryptocurrency.